jackocnr/intl-tel-input/README.md

 ## Features
 * Automatically select the user's current country using an IP lookup
 * Automatically set the input placeholder to an example number for the selected country
-* Navigate the country dropdown by typing a country's name, or using up/down keys
+* Navigate the country dropdown by typing a country's name, or using the up/down keys
 * Automatically format the number as the user types
 * Optionally only allow numeric characters and cap the number at the maximum valid length
 * The user types their national number and the plugin gives you the full standardised international number